csboling/spa-arch-sandbox/README.md

 couple reverse proxies to serve the app and two different API endpoints in separate Docker containers at different URLs.

-Nothing really to see in the frontend so far, just an off-the-shelf [React/Redux starter kit](https://github.com/davezuko/react-redux-starter-kit).
+Nothing really to see in the frontend so far, just an off-the-shelf
+[React/Redux starter kit](https://github.com/davezuko/react-redux-starter-kit).
 At `/api/todos` you can access a Python endpoint with some in-memory storage of JSON objects.
-At `/api/tasks` you can find a Node endpoint which uses [jsonapi-server](https://github.com/holidayextras/jsonapi-server) to provide a JSON:API compliant endpoint backed by MySQL via Sequelize.
+At `/api/tasks` you can find a Node endpoint which uses [jsonapi-server](https://github.com/holidayextras/jsonapi-server) to provide a [{json:api}](https://jsonapi.org) compliant endpoint backed by MySQL via Sequelize.